FND-ResearchGroup/OXT_FND_NS/README.md

 #### Data :
 -  Data Dictionary
 -  excel file with CRF data from those people who gave consent on further use of the data
+- excel file with salivary Oxytocin data from those people who gave consent on further use of the data
+- note on the definition of phases for menstrual cycle (for those with a regular, natural cycle)